 Step 1: Customer-Problem/Opportunity-Centric Content

 Start by thinking about your customer and what problems they are having or opportunity that they are looking for and how you fulfill that problem or opportunity.
-Make a list of all the problems then that they can have.
+Then, make a list of all the problems that they can have.

-Important: Think from your target viewers’ point-of-view here by thinking of not only what they’ll search but how they’ll do it (most times its different then you would)!
+Important: Think from your target viewers’ point-of-view here by thinking of not only what they’ll search for, but how they’ll do it (most times it’s different then you would)!

 Step 2: Prioritize and Organize Your Problem/Opportunity Topics and Queries